Sizing and monitoring your deployment

 The most accurate way to size a deployment is to deploy a pilot to a sample number of users, against a small number of appliances, and monitor appliance utilization to evaluate how close to capacity the platform is.
 Then plan the final number of appliances using this data.

-File Director can be configured to point to a syslog server in the Admin Console (under Configuration > Advanced).
-Once configured with the dashboards you require, a graphical representation of your cluster performance is available.
-It can show the status of all nodes - including metrics such as connections, threads, CPU, memory usage and API response time.
+Dashboards created using syslog audit stream provide a graphical representation of your cluster performance.
+They are highly configurable but can show the status of all nodes, including metrics such as connections, threads, CPU, memory usage and API response time.

 From this information you can then make an informed decision on whether you will need more or less appliances or whether you have enough capacity to onboard more users.